isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_v05i.py.png" width="110%"/></div>

 ???
-Similar to previous optimisation, this one consists on moving calculations that we know will not change within a loop outside.
+This one consists on moving calculations that we know will not change within a loop outside.
 These kind of expressions are known as invariants.

 ---